JuliaTeachingCTU/Scientific-Programming-in-Julia/_wip_ideas_and_notes/01_introduction/introduction.md

 https://en.wikipedia.org/wiki/Scientific_programming_language

-Loose def: a scientific programming language is one that is designed and optimized for the use of mathematical formula and matrices.[2]
+Loose def: a scientific programming language is designed and optimized for the use of mathematical formula and matrices.[2]

 Scientific programming languages in the stronger sense include ALGOL, APL, Fortran, J, Julia, Maple, MATLAB and R.